 Another point concerning the blood on the shroud, is its relation to the image on the shroud.
 X-ray studies have shown that the blood was put on the shroud first and the body image came after.
 There is no body image beneath the blood.

-Resources: Part one of our Virtual Pilgrimage on the Shroud of Turin (coming soon to YouTube)
+Resources: Part one of our Virtual Pilgrimage on the Shroud of Turin (watch on YouTube here)

 You must be logged in to post a comment.